 What happens to all of the honey the bees in the observation hive are making?
 Our bees will eat all of the honey that they made all summer and eat it over the course of the winter.
 Bees make honey for the specific purpose of eating it to survive the winter and they will keep making more honey so long as they have space to fill up.
 Commercial beekeepers get honey by providing their bees with plenty of space to make that honey.
 As they take away frames of honey the bees will fill that newly emptied space with more honey.
 This cycle continues until the end of the summer when the beekeepers leave the bees with enough honey to survive the winter.
 Our bees live in a very small hive so they don’t have enough space to make enough honey for us to take some away from them.
 In fact, we will actually be feeding them surplus honey from other hives so that they have enough for the winter.

 Is it dangerous to have a hive downtown?
 There is no danger in having an observation beehive downtown, for the bees or for the humans.
 The bees love being downtown because downtown businesses and residents keep flowering plants in bloom longer than they would be in the wild.
 The wild flowers growing along the highway are also within the 3 – 5 mile radius that they’ll fly in search of food, which makes them very happy.
 Our honeybees want as little to do with downtown shoppers and residents as the humans do with the bees.
 The bees forage individually, so don’t travel in packs harassing passersby.

 Additional Bee Video Content

-Learn more about how our honey bees reacted to this summer’s intense forest fire season.
+Learn more about how our honey bees reacted to the intense forest fire season of 2017.